History Of Search Engine Algorithms

 1. Crawling: Automated bots, affectionately called “spiders,” tirelessly navigate the web, following links from web page to web page and gathering data along the way.

-2. Indexing: The collected data is organized and stored in a massive index, creating a giant catalog of the web’s contents.
+2. indexing: The collected data is organized and stored in a massive index, creating a giant catalog of the web’s contents.

 3. Ranking: When you enter a search query, the engine scans its index, employing complex algorithms to rank the most relevant search results based on keywords, relevance, authority, and user behavior.